bdevorem/WebPortfolio-Hugo/content/ethics/r06/index.md

 because once the population of earth was one million aliens would come and blow it up.
 That was the most normal part of the entire show.
-It came out in 2007, so pre-Snowden but post 9/11, although I guess Japan has a different history for this sort of thing.)
+It came out in 2007, so pre-Snowden but post 9/11, although I guess Japan has a different history for this sort of thing.
+Also, I think the movie Brazil is relevant.)